Nevenall/ghosting-the-edge/README.md

 # Write

-My very template environment for markdown projects; just fork and write!
+My template for markdown projects; just fork and write!

 ## Compiles to Html

-Uses Gulp and Markdown-It to compile markdown to html and execute other tasks such as spell checking and word counting.
+Uses Gulp and UnifiedJS to compile markdown to html and execute other tasks such as spell checking and word counting.

 ## Internal Links